-APPLICATION OF BOND PROCEEDS
+APPLICATION OF BOND PROCEEDS AND PLAN OF REFUNDING

-The Bonds are being issued to provide for the retirement at maturity of a portion of the State's outstanding CP issued to fund certain capital projects of the State and fund certain costs of issuance of the Bonds.
+The Series A Bonds are being issued to (i) provide for the retirement at maturity of a portion of the State's outstanding CP issued to fund certain capital projects of the State, (ii) refund certain of the State's outstanding general obligation bonds as indicated in the table below (the "Series A Refunded Bonds") and (iii) fund certain costs of issuance of the Series A Bonds.
 CP will be retired on various dates within 90 days after the date of delivery of the Bonds.
+The refunding is being undertaken to realize debt service savings.